‘Learning together, Playing together, Praying together’

 How we support pupils with SEND

-We have an inclusive ethos and work in partnership with children, parents and other agencies to provide the best possible educational outcomes.
+Here at Holy Family we have an inclusive ethos and work in partnership with children, parents and other agencies to provide the best possible educational outcomes.
+We continuously monitor the professional development of all staff and regularly host in house training to ensure we deliver the best possible teaching and learning experience for all individuals.
 In 2012 we were awarded the Inclusion Chartermark in recognition of our high quality provision.
 We have high expectations of all our children.
 We assess their attainment, progress and needs regularly and put support in place at the earliest possible stage where needed.

 We use the Department for Education’s definition of what Special Educational Needs (SEN) is: